davidmalcolm/texi2rst/output/using-gcov-with-gcc-optimization.rst

 can be compiled into one instruction on some machines.
-In this case, there is no way for :command:`gcov` to calculate separate execution counts for each line because there isnt separate code for each line.
+In this case, there is no way for :command:`gcov` to calculate separate execution counts for each line because there isn't separate code for each line.
 Hence the :command:`gcov` output looks like this if you compiled the program with
 optimization: